 3. See the evolution of the 20th century American woman through the bags she carried and their contents.
 ESSE Purse Museum – one of three purse museums in the world and the only one in the United States – is a don’t miss experience.

 4. Heifer International has been working to end hunger and poverty since 1944.
 Tour the world headquarters in Little Rock or check out the Heifer Ranch and Learning Center in Perryville.

-5. This authentic recreation grist mill was built in 1933 and appears in the opening scene of 1939’s Gone with the Wind.
+5. The Old Mill in the city of North Little Rock is an authentic recreation grist mill that was built in 1933 and appears in the opening scene of 1939’s Gone with the Wind.
 The Old Mill's surrounding park is a kid-friendly wonderland.